michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 }
 ```
 ### Variables Explanation
-* "forecast_code" is the link to your github repository which you forked at the beginning.
+* "forecast_code" is the link to your GitHub repository which you have created and configured earlier.
-* "forecast_code_branch" is the variable which points to the branch of your github repository.
+* "forecast_code_branch" is the variable which points to the branch of your GitHub repository.
 * "configure_run" is the file where the begin date was set.
-* "config_set", "function", "use_https", "aws_default_region" At this point, these variables are set which are same with example.
+* "config_set", "function" specify the FLARE config_set and which FLARE function to run
-* "aws_s3_endpoint" is the link to the s3 bucket.
+* "use_https", "aws_default_region", and "aws_s3_endpoint" specify S3-related configuration: whether to use https, which S3 region to use, and which S3 server to connect.
+For most (if not all) CIBR runs, these will all be "TRUE", "s3", and "flare-forecast.org", so you are unlikely to ever need to change these
 * "number_of_runs" is the variable which set the period of observed days.
-For example, if "number_of_runs" is set as 30 and the start date is 2022/06/01, there were results in 30 days in the s3 buckets.
+For example, if "number_of_runs" is set as 30 and the start date is 2022/06/01 (defined in the configure_flare.yml as per the previous activity), there were results in 30 days in the s3 buckets.

 After setting up these variables, the file needs to be save as ```filename.json```.
-To run the retroactive run, send the json file to me(y.ku@ufl.edu).
+To run the retroactive run, send the json file to Yun-Jung (y.ku@ufl.edu).
-I will run your repo with variables set up by yourself.
+She will run your repo with variables set up by yourself.
 Then, you can check the results in s3 bucket with your personal s3 account.

 # Q&A time

 # Workflow overview for daily forecasts